On Gauge Theories and Covariant Derivatives in Metric Spaces: VIII. Conclusion

-To conclude, in this article we have considered the issue of construction of covariant derivative operator in quantum gravity.
+In this article, we have considered the issue of construction of covariant derivative operator in quantum gravity.
 We have used the canonical quantization approach and Palatini action to illustrate this issue.
-We have found that all basic covariant structures of geometry will be required to formulate a consistent quantum theory of gravity.
+We have found that all basic covariant structures of geometry will be required to formulate a quantum theory of gravity.
 This is valid irrespective of the presence and nature of sources.
 These covariant structures of geometry include metric and a third rank tensor ${{C}^{\alpha}_{{~\mu \nu}}}$.
 We call this field as supertorsion.
 The later field leads to affine connections more general than the metric compatible Levi-Civita connections.
-We have found that the standard Palatini formalism is not sufficient to construct a quantum theory of gravity.
-We have considered two possible extensions of the Palatini formalism to construct a quantum theory.
-We can extend the Palatini formalism by using potentials to express connections.
-Alternatively, we can use more general actions than the Palatini action to construct a quantum theory.
-We can use $f(\mathcal{P})$ gravity.
-Both formalisms can give finite and zero spin bosons in the quantum theory.
-Potential formalism can give a scalar field.
-General affine connections can get us beyond a locally Lorentz invariant theory of quantum fields in curved spaces.
-In this article, we have also considered the possibility of a semiclassical theory where covariant derivatives on minimally coupled sources use only a part of ${{C}^{\alpha}_{{~\mu \nu}}}$ that is required by local Lorentz invariance while the complete ${{C}^{\alpha}_{{~\mu \nu}}}$ couples with gravity.
-This can be useful to explain dark energy.
-Issues like unitarity, renormalizability and ghosts in quantum gravity with general affine connections need to be addressed from modern perspective [12,29,30].
-In the Palatini formalism, we have to use a modified Ricci tensor to state Einstein's equation.
-It is not possible to have a symmetric modified Ricci tensor with finite $C^{\alpha}_{~\mu \nu}$ in all the formalisms mentioned above unless the sources satisfy additional conditions.
-Supertorsion brings anomalies to the local energy-momentum and charge conservation laws.
-These anomalies can not be removed in a general quantum theory of gravity.
-We found that gauge invariance does not necessarily imply the local charge conservation law in electrodynamics when we use a general set of affine connections.
-Supertorsion together with an appropriate action will become important to explain cosmological problems like cosmic epoch, dark energy, dark matter, and symmetry breaking effects like particle-antiparticle asymmetry.
-Supertorsion can provide possible source for the inflation field(s).
+Symmetric part of ${C^{\alpha}_{~\mu \nu}}$ in the lower indices can introduce scalar fields and symmetric second rank covariant tensors.
+Antisymmetric part of this tensor in the lower indices gives half of torsion tensor.